 There is no paper application for the National Reserve; applications are completed online at the same time as the SAF.
-Successful applicants to the National Reserve in 2015, or subsequent years, were not able to apply for any more BPS entitlements from the 2019 National Reserve.
+Successful applicants to the National Reserve in 2015, or subsequent years, were not able to apply for any more BPS entitlements from the 2020 National Reserve.

-BPS entitlements awarded from the National Reserve must, over a two year period be used in at least one year.
+BPS entitlements awarded from the National Reserve must, over a twoyear period, be used in at least one year.

-Voluntary Coupled Support
+Voluntary Coupled Support (VCS)

 The Scottish Government use coupled payments to support the beef and sheep sectors.
 To claim for coupled payments applicants must complete a SAF each year; the Main Location Code used in the coupled payments claim forms must be the same as the one on the SAF.
+Approximately £15 million of CAP convergence funding was used to top up the 2019 VCS payments.